gpaumier/gp2/src/pages/home.rst

 .. styles: page_homepage
 .. class: hero-h2-golden
 .. image: /images/2017-08-20_GPaumier_warm.jpg
+.. image_alt: Photograph of Guillaume Paumier.
+He is a white man with short brown hair, slightly smilin, looking down, and wearing a black fleece.
+Behind him is the blurry background of a Parisian restaurant, showing warm hues.

 ..
 TODO: change h1 to Guillaume Paumier

 .. figure:: /images/2017-08-20_GPaumier_warm.jpg
    :figclass: lead-figure
+   :alt: Photograph of Guillaume Paumier.
+He is a white man with short brown hair, slightly smiling, looking down, and wearing a black fleece.
+Behind him is the blurry background of a Parisian restaurant, showing warm hues.

 .. highlights::